robherley/PokeSite/README.md

 Utilizes files from PokeAPI for fetching pokemon information.

 Images and references of Pokémon are copyright of The Pokémon Company International.
 This site was made for educational purposes only.

+##TODO
+- Add Pkmn # With Hyperlink
+- Add Back Button
+- Do something with the form input...